-- 24. Analog blocks support a wide variety of functionality including TIA, PGA, and mixers.
-See the "Example Peripherals" section on page 35 for more information on how Analog Blocks may be used. - 25.
+60. Analog blocks support a wide variety of functionality including TIA, PGA, and mixers.
+See the Example Peripherals on page 35 for more information on how analog blocks can be used.

 UDBs support a wide variety of functionality including SPI, LIN, UART, timer, counter, PWM, PRS, and others.
 Individual functions may use a fraction of a UDB or multiple UDBs.
 Multiple functions can share a single UDB.
-See the "Example Peripherals" section on page 35 for more information on how UDBs may be used. - 26.
-The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See the "I/O System and Routing" section on page 29" for details on the functionality of each of these types of I/O. - 27.
-The JTAG ID has three major fields.
+See the Example Peripherals on page 35 for more information on how UDBs can be used.
+The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See the I/O System and Routing on page 28 for details on the functionality of each of these types of I/O.

+63. The JTAG ID has three major fields.
 The most significant nibble (left digit) is the version, followed by a 2 byte part number and a 3 nibble manufacturer ID.

 Table 12-1.
-CY8C34 Family with Single Cycle 8051 (continued)
+CY8C36 Family with Single Cycle 8051 (continued)